Skip to main content

 Student Involvement Mission Statement:

-The Student Involvement Office at Fulton-Montgomery Community College strives to provide a holistic program of enrichment outside the classroom that reflects the interests of a diverse cultural, social, and ethnic extended learning community.
+Student Involvement at Fulton-Montgomery Community College strives to provide a holistic program of enrichment outside the classroom that reflects the interests of a diverse cultural, social, and ethnic extended learning community.
 Our goal is to promote intellectual health, physical wellness, and a personally engaging college experience for every student.

 Student Involvement Office